Solomon Bayley: From slavery to freedom

-As their children grew, Bayley apprenticed them to "good families", so that they could learn skills and gain educations.
-About this time, Bayley also arranged for his mother to come to them from New Jersey, and she lived with him to "a great age", as her own mother had done.
+As their children grew, Bayley apprenticed them to "good families" so that they could learn skills and gain an education.
+About this time, Bayley also arranged for his mother to come to them from New Jersey, and she lived with him to "a great age", as her mother had done.

-In 1820 Bayley met Robert Hurnard, a Quaker and abolitionist from Essex, England, who was visiting Delaware.
-After hearing the story of his life, Hurnard encouraged Bayley to write about it and publish an account.
-He corresponded with Bayley for years afterward, and Hurnard wrote a preface for the memoir, which was published in London in 1825.
+In 1820, Bayley met Robert Hurnard, a Quaker and abolitionist from Essex, England, who was visiting Delaware.
+After hearing his life story, Hurnard encouraged Bayley to write about it and publish an account.
+He corresponded with Bayley for years afterward, and Hurnard wrote a preface for the memoir published in London in 1825.

-In 1821 both Bayley's oldest and youngest daughters died, Margaret and Leah, respectively, several months apart; they were in their early 20s.
+In 1821, both Bayley's oldest and youngest daughters died, Margaret and Leah, respectively, several months apart; they were in their early 20s.
 In each case, he wrote about their faith in their last days.

 Emigration to Africa

 Bayley learned about Paul Cuffee, a wealthy African-American shipbuilder in Boston, Massachusetts, who promoted free blacks emigrating to Africa.
-This idea appealed to Bayley but Cuffee died before the project could get well underway.
+This idea appealed to Bayley, but Cuffee died before the project began.

-In this period the American Colonization Society was established in 1817, to encourage free blacks to emigrate to a colony it established as Liberia in West Africa in the antebellum years.
-It was supported by both slaveholders and abolitionists, who thought for different reasons that free blacks might have more opportunity in their own society in Africa.
+In this period, the American Colonization Society was established in 1817 to encourage free blacks to emigrate to a colony established as Liberia in West Africa in the antebellum years.
+It was supported by both enslavers and abolitionists, who thought for different reasons that free blacks might have more opportunities in a society in Africa.
 Its members helped to support transportation costs for free blacks, and in the early years states such as Virginia and Maryland contributed to resettlement.
 While most free African Americans wanted to make their lives in the United States with rights that recognized their citizenship, some did emigrate.

 Bayley and his wife Thamar were among them, going in 1827 after their children were grown.
 He served as a Methodist missionary and worked as a farmer.
 They lived near the main settlement of Monrovia.
-In 1833 he published a book about the colony, describing its products and society.
-In it he expressed an ambivalent attitude toward the African natives, describing them as "benighted" and in need of Christianity, but he was also hopeful about potential autonomy for African Americans in the colony.
+In 1833, he published a book about the colony, describing its products and society.
+In it, he expressed an ambivalent attitude toward the African natives, describing them as "benighted" and in need of Christianity.
+Still, he was also hopeful about the potential autonomy of African Americans in the colony.

-Slaves using the courts
+Enslaved people using the courts

-In the 19th century, African Americans petitioned various levels of government on a variety of issues.
+In the 19th century, African Americans petitioned various levels of government on multiple issues.
 When necessary, they used the courts.
 Numerous individuals addressed the topics of personal freedom and economic discrimination in their appeals.
 To explain his thinking about using the legal avenues open to him, Solomon Bayley wrote: "I thought where the law made liberty the right of any man, he could not be wrong in trying to recover it."
-Bayley threatened to take his master to court for transporting his family out of state and immediately selling them on arrival in Virginia.
-He was successful in gaining an out-of-court settlement that included his master's accepting an arrangement whereby he could buy his freedom over time.
+Bayley threatened to take his enslaver to court for transporting his family out of state and immediately selling them on arrival in Virginia.
+He was successful in gaining an out-of-court settlement that included his enslaver's accepting an arrangement whereby he could buy his freedom over time.